-The Enid A. Haupt Conservatory will showcase the remarkable beauty and richness of Hawai‘i’s wild and cultivated flora.
-Featuring plantings designed by Francisca Coelho and set pieces designed by Tony Award-winning designer Scott Pask, the exhibition will also introduce visitors to the profound importance of plants in Hawaiian culture and growing concerns about threats to native Hawaiian plants.
+The Enid A. Haupt Conservatory showcases the remarkable beauty and richness of Hawai‘i’s wild and cultivated flora.
+Plantings with more than 300 types of plants designed by Francisca Coelho and set pieces designed by Tony Award-winning designer Scott Pask explore the profound importance of plants in Hawaiian culture and growing concerns about threats to native Hawaiian plants.

-Long borders of colorful tropical garden plants such as those Georgia O’Keeffe encountered and painted while in Hawai‘i will include ti plant, frangipani, bougainvillea, heliconia, hibiscus, bird-of-paradise, ginger, and many more tropical favorites.
+Long borders of colorful tropical garden plants such as those Georgia O’Keeffe encountered and painted while in Hawai‘i include ti plant, frangipani, bougainvillea, heliconia, hibiscus, bird-of-paradise, ginger, and many more tropical favorites.
 Beyond the borders, planting beds arranged around an open-sided thatched-roof pavilion inspired by the traditional Hawaiian hale will tell the story of canoe plants—useful plants brought to the Islands 1,000 years ago by Polynesian settlers.
-Vignettes featuring native Hawaiian plants will teach visitors about modern efforts to preserve Hawai‘i’s imperiled flora.

-Georgia O’Keeffe’s Works in the LuEsther T. Mertz Library Art Gallery
+O’Keeffe’s Works in the Mertz Library Art Gallery

-O’Keeffe’s works depicting Hawaiian subjects garnered critical and popular attention when they were exhibited at Alfred Stieglitz’s (1864–1946) An American Place gallery in 1940.
+O’Keeffe’s works depicting Hawaiian subjects garnered critical and popular attention when they were exhibited in 1940 at An American Place, the gallery of her husband, famed photographer Alfred Stieglitz (1864–1946).

 The works in this grouping, not seen together in New York since their 1940 debut, were all created in 1939 and include Heliconia, Crab’s Claw Ginger [plant depicted is actually a “lobster claw” heliconia] and Pineapple Bud (both of which were used in the Hawaiian Pineapple Company’s advertisements and which are held today in private collections); Hibiscus with Plumeria (loaned by the Smithsonian American Art Museum); and a series of landscape paintings depicting Maui’s interior ‘Īao Valley and lava-studded shorelines (loaned by the Honolulu Museum of Art).